 When you introduce your Naso Tang to its new home, it is likely to be shy and nervous.
 It may take a little time for it to adjust, and during that time it may be very picky about its food.
 If that's the case, be sure it has a live rock to graze on and consider feeding it lettuce and brine shrimp to be sure it's receiving enough nutrition.

-Wild Naso Tang often have the benefit of a cleaner wrasse which removes parasites from its body.
-While these particular Wrasse don't make good pets, Neon Gobies or cleaner shrimp are a good substitute and can help your Naso Tang stay healthy.
+Wild Naso Tang often has the benefit of a cleaner wrasse that removes parasites from its body.
+While these particular Wrasse doesn't make good pets, Neon Gobies or cleaner shrimp are a good substitute and can help your Naso Tang stay healthy.

 Naso Tang Diet